 If the automation supports different resolutions, parallel recordings can be placed inside a PickBranch activity and the Robot uses either match.

 If OCR returns good results for the application, text automation is a good alternative to minimize the environment influence.
-The Tesseract OCR engine works better for smaller areas, while Microsoft MODI for larger ones.
+The Google Tesseract engine works better for smaller areas, while Microsoft MODI for larger ones.

 Using the MODI engine in loop automations can sometimes create memory leaks.
 This is why it is recommended that scraping done with MODI be invoked via a separate workflow, using the Isolated property.